CRM Project Failure: Why it happens and how you can avoid it17 Jan 2022

 Gain Maximum Involvement

-When rolling out a new system within your organisation, the projects are typically approved and run by a relatively senior member of your team.
-And so they should be; rolling out a system needs the authority a senior position commands, but what about your team on the ground?
+When rolling out a new CRM system, implementation projects are typically run by a relatively senior member of your team.
+And so they should be; rolling out a system needs the authority a senior position commands.

 As the ones who are going to be putting the new system to good use, they need to be involved in the decision and onboarding process.
 A lack of end user engagement is likely going to cause:

-- The Change Management process isn’t managed – Change across any business unit is tough, with different people responding to change in very different ways.
+- The Change Management process isn’t managed.
+Change across any business unit is tough, with different people responding to change in very different ways.
 Sowing the seed of change early can aid the overall process.

 Alongside this, involve as many people in the process as possible.
 Not only are you going to gain value insight from all levels of your business, you’re going to promote ownership of the end result.

 Don’t Scrimp on the Onboarding